matters-in-media-art/mattersinmediaart.org/assessing-time-based-media-art.md

 <li>
   <div class="collapsible-header"><i class="material-icons">settings</i>Computer</div>
   <div class="collapsible-body">
-  	<p>Watching digital videos, especially compressed ones, can be challenging for older or regular “desktop”-computers.
-For your workstation you would want quite a powerful computer, with at least several GB of RAM.
-Most videos will lag, if you play them off of external hard drives, depending on your interface, or off of servers, depending on your connection; it is thereby often necessary to save them locally, which requires enough storage space on your computer.
-Alternatively you could consider an external hard drive or RAID with a fast enough interface connection.
-The platform you choose –Mac or PC– depends on the kind of software you’d like to use: Final Cut Pro only works on Macs, whereas Adobe Premiere is available for both platforms.
+  	<p>Watching digital videos, especially uncompressed ones, can be challenging for older or regular “desktop”-computers.
+Your workstation requires a relatively powerful computer, with a minimum of several GB of RAM.
+Most videos will lag, if you play them directly from external hard drives, depending on your interface, and from servers, depending on your connection; therefore it is good practice to save them locally for assessment requiring sufficient storage space on your computer.
+Alternatively you could consider an external hard drive or RAID with a fast interface connection.
+The platform you choose –Mac or PC– depends on the kind of software to be used: Final Cut Pro only works on Macs, whereas Adobe Premiere is available for both platforms.
 Make sure to choose your computer platform depending on your software and hardware needs and compatibilities.</p>
   </div>
 </li>
 <li>